Interstate 69: Texas

-Responding to widespread opposition from environmental groups and property rights activists, TxDOT announced in June 2008 that it will complete I-69 by upgrading the existing US 59, US 77, and US 281 roadways to Interstate standards through rural areas, with bypasses around urban centers along the route.
+Responding to widespread opposition from environmental groups, property rights activists and others, TxDOT announced in June 2008 that it will complete I-69 by rebuilding the existing US 59, US 77, and US 281 roadways to Interstate standards through rural areas, with bypasses around urban centers along the route.
 Instead of building the Trans-Texas Corridor as originally planned, TxDOT now plans to finance upgrading the existing highways to I-69 through private sector investment.
 Under the proposed arrangement, I-69 would remain toll-free where it overlaps preexisting highways, while bypasses of cities may be tolled.
 The private firms awarded contracts for I-69 would also build and operate toll roads throughout the state; some of those revenues would then be applied to I-69 construction.

 A stated goal of TxDOT's I-69 initiative is that "existing suitable freeway sections of the proposed system be designated as I-69 as soon as possible".
 In response to TxDOT's request, a 6 mi segment of US 77 between I-37 and SH 44 near Corpus Christi was approved for the "I-69" designation by the FHWA in August 2011 and was approved by the American Association of State Highway and Transportation Officials (AASHTO) in October 2011; signage was posted at an official ceremony on December 5, 2011; it was resigned as I-69E on May 29, 2013.

 At the May 18, 2012, meeting of AASHTO, 35 mi of US 59 from I-610 in Houston to Fostoria Road in Liberty County were also approved as ready for I-69 signage.

 On May 29, 2013, the Texas Transportation Commission gave approval to naming completed Interstate-standard segments of US 77 and US 281 as I-69.
 US 77 through Cameron and Willacy counties will be signed as I-69E, including 52 mi of existing freeway starting at the Rio Grande in Brownsville and running north past Raymondville.
 The 13 mi of US 281 freeway in Pharr and Edinburg will be signed as I-69C.